benchmark-action/github-action-benchmark/README.md

 - Type: String
 - Default: N/A

 GitHub API token.
-For updating a GitHub Pages branch with public repo, a personal access token is necessary.
+Note that `secrets.GITHUB_TOKEN` works by default for updating a GitHub Pages branch with either public or private repositories.
-Please see the 'Commit comment' section for more details.

 #### `auto-push` (Optional)